TsaiLintung/fastdid/README.md

 ## Feature

-Notable differences in feature includes:
+Notable differences in feature include:
-1. **fastdid** currently only offer inverse probability weights estimators for controlling for covariates (OR and DR likely to be added soon)
+1. **fastdid** currently only offers inverse probability weights estimators for controlling for covariates (OR and DR likely to be added soon)
-2. **fastdid** only uses the time before event as base periods ("universal" in `attgt`)
+2. **fastdid** only uses the time before the event as base periods ("universal" in `attgt`)
-3. **fastdid** can only deal with balanced panel, no repeated cross-sections, no missing observations.
+3. **fastdid** can only deal with balanced panels, no repeated cross-sections.

 # Roadmap

-**fastdid** is still in active development, many features are planned to be added:
+**fastdid** is still in active development.
+Many features are planned to be added:

 1. Multiple outcomes
 2. Min/max event time and balanced composition